Want to know how you can fix iPhone SE keep restarting problem? Read through this post and learn how.

-If nothing else worked and your iPhone SE still keeps on rebooting by itself, your last option to consider would be a DFU mode restore.
+If nothing else worked and you still have the iPhone SE keep restarting issue or your iPhone still keeps on rebooting by itself, your last option to consider would be a DFU mode restore.
 DFU mode puts your device in a state where it is still able to communicate with iTunes on Windows or Mac without activating the boot loader for iOS.
 This will allow your device to be restored from any state and fix any complex bugs in the system.
 While this can potentially solve the problem, it may also cause your device to brick especially when something goes wrong and the DFU restore process gets interrupted or not completed.
 Should you wish to give it a shot, backup your iPhone if you can and follow these steps:

 - Plug in your iPhone to your Mac or Windows computer.

 - Open iTunes on the computer.

 - Press and hold down the Power button for 3 seconds.

 - Then press and hold down the Home button while still holding down the Power button.

 - Keep holding down both buttons for 10 seconds.
 If you see the Apple logo, it means that you’ve held the buttons too long and that you need to start all over again.
 If you don’t see the Apple logo, continue to the next step.